msobanjo/courseware/topics/terraform/modules/providers/README.md

 Within a provider block, you can omit a version and have the latest version downloaded automatically.

-Here is an example of omitting provider plugin version:
+Here is an example of omitting provider plugin version, which has been used in previous examples:

 <details>
 <summary>AWS example</summary>